karuppiah7890/tigris-docs/docs/golang/getting-started.md

 db, err := tigris.OpenDatabase(ctx, cfg, "catalogdb", &Catalog{})
 ```

-The ApplicationID and ApplicationSecret can be retrieved by creating an application
+The ClientID and ClientSecret can be retrieved by creating an application
 in the [CLI](../cli/authentication.md#application-credentials) or UI.